alexandrabrian/critical_feature_extraction/README.md

 ### Results

-Mean squared error: 0.04
+Mean squared error: 0.16

-Explained Variance score: 0.53
+Variance score: -7.43

 ### Conclusion
 The benchmark has outperformed the Gridsearch, which suggests we should look further into improving our model.